 Both Will and I have known the intimate sociality of grief as we have met fellow grievers on their own paths.
 By forging connections with these individuals–many of whom were heretofore strangers–we have felt the wider waves of grief affecting so many people.
 By opening up conversations about grief in our own lives and in the lives of those whom we do not know, we help to facilitate the creative grief work and healing of others.
 Through this process of both turning inwards to attend to our needs (our hearts and hearths) and turning outwards to make connections, we invite in the possibility of reigniting our communal fires to help sustain us.
 These fires (“need” fires indeed) will, I hope, provide relief and healing for our hearts, inspire further connectivity and creativity, and help us to collaborate in creating a “more just and ethical world” for all.
 What a powerful catalyst grief could be.

 **I would love to hear from readers about Creative Grief Practices that you have cultivated!
 Please Share in the Comments Section Below.

-Related Blog Posts: Written By Will: Death Literacy/Death Faire, Practicing Hope and Dead Reckoning; Written by Joanne: Celebrating (with) Our Dead , Holding Space & Sitting with Grief, and Getting Hygge with Grief (in Still Standing Magazine) and Six Herbs for Grieving and Healing (on Mindfulness & Grief)
+Related Blog Posts: Written By Will: Falling Out Of Time, Death Literacy/Death Faire, Practicing Hope and Dead Reckoning; Written by Joanne: Celebrating (with) Our Dead , Holding Space & Sitting with Grief, Getting Hygge with Grief (in Still Standing Magazine) and Six Herbs for Grieving and Healing (on Mindfulness & Grief)